Khalenanassers/LATAM-LAB/Month #1/business-report-EN.md

 Predictable problems are solvable problems.

+>  [!IMPORTANT]
-> **Governance note:** When ordering decisions are informal, undocumented, and invisible to management, there is no way to audit them, improve them, or hold them accountable.
+> *Governance note #1* When ordering decisions are informal, undocumented, and invisible to management, there is no way to audit them, improve them, or hold them accountable.
 A forecasting model doesn't just improve accuracy — it makes the decision-making process transparent.

 ---